vamp-plugins/vampy-host/README.rst

 No code for loading audio files etc is included; you'll need to use some other module for that.

+Written by Chris Cannam and George Fazekas at the Centre for Digital Music, Queen Mary University of London.
+Copyright 2008-2015 Queen Mary, University of London.
+Refer to COPYING.rst for licence details.

+See home page at https://code.soundsoftware.ac.uk/projects/vampy-host for more details.

 High-level interface (vamp)
 ---------------------------